Low-Prep, Standards-Based Resources for Upper Elementary

 Taking advantage of digital resources can help you create engaging, immersive lessons around primary and secondary sources.
 Use some of the ideas above to help your students find primary sources that tie into what they are learning, and pair that with quality secondary source information to help them become research experts!
 Embrace the technology available and watch your students thrive as they explore and connect with the past in new, exciting ways.

-Researching Primary and Secondary Sources: A Done-For-You Project
+Researching with Primary Sources: A Done-For-You Project

 Terrified at the thought of handing research over to your upper elementary students?
 Let me help!